swhitefi/Comparative_Genomics/day1_afternoon/README.md

 tabix Rush_KPC_266__filter_gatk_ann.vcf.gz
 ```

-Get these file to your local system and start Artemis.
+Get these files to your local system and start Artemis.

 ```